RoyTheunissen/FMOD-Syntax/README.md

 Switching syntax formats supports all the same migration features as renaming or moving events.

+#### Miscellaneous Features

+- Code is also generated for playing Snapshots.
+Basically treated like events, though it's separated in its own `AudioSnapshots` class.
+- Code is also generated for Buses and VCA's, which can be accessed via an `AudioBuses` and `AudioVCAs` class respectively.

 ## Compatibility

 This system was developed for Unity 2021 and upwards, it's recommended that you use it for these versions.